-- Water levels in Ortiz 1 declined by about 8 ft between 2004 and 2009, and have risen by about 2 ft between 2009 and present (Fig. A1).
-Water levels at Ortiz 1 showed short-term fluctuations of less than 1 ft (Fig. A2). - Figure A3 presents historical water-level data for RG-49683, indicating a flat trend since 1988.
+- Water levels in Ortiz 1 declined by about 8 ft between 2004 and 2009, and have risen by about 6 ft between 2009 and present (Fig. A1).
+Water levels at Ortiz 1 showed shorter-term fluctuations of 2 ft or less (Fig. A2).
+Shorter-term water-level declines at Ortiz 1 in June 2021, June 2022, and August 2024 appear to have coincided with increased pumping at the Northwest Well. - Figure A3 presents historical water-level data for RG-49683, indicating a flat trend since 1988.
 Figure A4 presents transducer-measured water-level data for RG-49683.
-Water levels show a seasonal trend, with non-pumping water levels that are 1 to 2 ft deeper in summer than in winter, and pumping water levels that are about 7 ft deeper in summer.
-This likely reflects higher water use at RG-49683 in the summer.

-RG-49683 is also within relatively close proximity to Santa Fe Opera and Tesuque Casino water-supply wells (about 2.3 miles).
+Water levels show a seasonal trend, with non-pumping water levels that are 1 to 2 ft deeper in summer than in winter.
+Pumping water levels were about 7 ft deeper in summer than in winter between 2019 and 2022, and pumping water levels were about 2 ft deeper in summer in 2023 and 2024.
+This likely reflects higher water use at RG-49683 in the summer between 2019 and 2022. - RG-49683 is also within relatively close proximity to Santa Fe Opera and Tesuque Casino water-supply wells (about 2.3 miles).
 Although Santa Fe Opera permitted allowable diversions amount to about 50 acre-feet per year (ac-ft/yr), their water use is likely concentrated during the summer months.
-Current use from the supply well for the Tesuque Casino is not known.
-Diversions for Santa Fe Opera and Tesuque Casino were likely lower than usual in Summer 2020 due to the pandemic, but the seasonal water-level fluctuations at RG-49683 appeared similar in Summer 2020 to Summer 2019 and Summer 2021; thus, the fluctuations appear to primarily reflect seasonally-varying water use at RG-49683.

-- Figure A5 presents transducer-measured water-level data for RG-73001.
-Water levels show a seasonal trend, with non-pumping water levels that are 3 to 4 ft deeper in summer than in winter, and pumping water levels that are 5 to 10 ft deeper in summer.
-There appears to be an average decline rate of 0.4 ft/yr since the transducer was installed in 2019. - Figure A6 presents historical water-level data for RG-78218, indicating a long-term average decline rate of 0.5 ft/yr since 2005.
+Current use from the supply well for the Tesuque Casino is not known. - Figure A5 presents transducer-measured water-level data for RG-73001.
+Water levels show a seasonal trend, with non-pumping water levels that are 3 to 4 ft deeper in summer than in winter, and pumping water levels that are 5 to 8 ft deeper in summer.
+There appears to be an average decline rate of 0.7 ft/yr since the transducer was installed in 2019. - Figure A6 presents historical water-level data for RG-78218, indicating a long-term average decline rate of 0.5 ft/yr since 2005.
 Figure A7 presents transducer-measured water-level data for RG-78218.
 Water levels show a seasonal trend, with non-pumping water levels that are about 0.5 ft deeper in summer than in winter, and pumping water levels that are about 2 ft deeper in summer.
 There appears to be an average decline rate of 0.3 ft/yr since the transducer was installed in 2019.